darkwolfamet/Ydl-web/README.md

 # Ydl Web – Streamlined Video Downloader

+**Ydl Web** is a user-friendly, web-based video downloader built with Streamlit and `yt-dlp`.
+It guides users step by step to download videos or extract audio, allowing them to:

+- Choose the download format (Video, Audio, or MP3 extract)
+- Set a custom file name or use the default title
-**Ydl Web** is a user-friendly web-based video downloader built with Streamlit and yt_dlp.
-It guides users step-by-step to download videos or extract audio, with options to choose the download format (Video, Audio, or MP3), set a custom file name, and select the download directory.
-Interactive Lottie animations provide visual feedback during the process, making downloads intuitive and engaging.
+- Select or create a download directory

+Interactive Lottie animations provide visual feedback during processing, making the experience intuitive and engaging.

 ---

 ## Features

-- Guided, multi-step interface using Streamlit session states
+- Guided, multi-step interface using Streamlit session state
-- Flexible download formats: Video, Audio, or Extract MP3
+- Flexible download formats: Video, Audio, or MP3 Extract
-- Customizable file names or default naming from the video source
+- Custom file naming or automatic title-based naming
 - Automatic folder creation for organized downloads
-- Cross-platform support: Windows, Linux, and macOS (requires `ffmpeg`)
+- Cross-platform support: Windows, Linux, and macOS (FFmpeg required)
-- Lightweight, minimalistic web interface for simplicity and speed
+- Lightweight and minimalistic web interface

 ---

 ## Tech Stack

 - Python 3.x
 - Streamlit
-- yt_dlp
+- yt-dlp
 - Streamlit-Lottie
 - Requests